 Light Aircraft Pilots Licence (LAPL)

-This is a new licence produced by EASA.
-It is similar in concept to the current UK NPPL(A).
+This medial is similar in concept to the UK NPPL(A).
 However the LAPL will be valid for flight through out Europe using any aircraft registered in the EU that falls within the privlages of the licence.

 It will not be necessary to hold a Class 1 or Class 2 medical: Instead, there will be a specific LAPL Medical Certificate.